-Special Cash Distributions
+2021 Special Cash Distributions

 On September 15, 2021, the Board of Directors of the Company approved a plan of partial liquidation (the Partial Liquidation Plan) in connection with the sale of Walden e-Learning LLC.
-Pursuant to the Partial Liquidation Plan, the gross proceeds from the sale of the Walden Group, less expenses related to the sale, are to be distributed to the Company's stockholders before the end of calendar year 2022.
-Notwithstanding the adoption of the Partial Liquidation Plan, the Company expects to continue operating as a going concern and a publicly traded company.
+Pursuant to the Partial Liquidation Plan, the gross proceeds from the sale of the Walden Group, less expenses related to the sale, were distributed to the Company's stockholders before the end of calendar year 2022.

-On September 15, 2021 after the adoption of the Partial Liquidation Plan, the Board approved the payment of a special cash distribution (the Distribution) pursuant to the Partial Liquidation Plan equal to \$7.01 per each share of the Company's common stock, par value \$0.004 per share, to each holder of record on October 6, 2021.
+On September 15, 2021, after the adoption of the Partial Liquidation Plan, the Board approved the payment of a special cash distribution (the Distribution) pursuant to the Partial Liquidation Plan equal to \$7.01 per each share of the Company's common stock, par value \$0.004 per share, to each holder of record on October 6, 2021.
 The Distribution was paid on October 29, 2021, based on the number of shares outstanding on October 6, 2021.
 The aggregate amount of the Distribution was approximately \$1,270,000.
-Nasdaq determined that the Company's common stock would trade with "due bills" representing an assignment of the right to receive the Distribution during the period from October 5, 2021 through and including October 29, 2021 (the Due Bill Period).
-Stockholders who sold their shares during the Due Bill Period were not entitled to receive the Distribution.
-The Company's shares began trading ex-dividend on November 1, 2021, the first business day after the payment date.

-Gross proceeds from the sale included \$74,000 held in escrow and approximately \$83,600 of restricted cash related to collateralized regulatory obligations associated with activities of the divested business.
-Under the terms of the Partial Liquidation Plan, upon release of escrow amounts and restricted cash, the Company is required to distribute to stockholders any net proceeds from such amounts in the form of special distributions before December 31, 2022.
+Gross proceeds from the sale included \$74,000 that was initially held in escrow until it was released in 2022, as well as approximately \$83,600 of restricted cash related to collateralized regulatory obligations associated with activities of the divested business.

 The restricted cash was released during the fourth quarter of 2021.
 Accordingly, on December 3, 2021, the Company announced that its Board of Directors approved, pursuant to the previously announced Partial Liquidation Plan, the payment of a special cash distribution (the Second Distribution) equal to \$0.58 per each share of the Company's common stock, par value \$0.004 per share, to each holder of record on December 14, 2021.
 The Second Distribution was paid on December 28, 2021 and totaled approximately \$105,000, based on the number of shares outstanding on December 14, 2021.
 The amount of the Second Distribution included the restricted cash that had been released, in addition to other net proceeds from the sale of Walden e-Learning LLC that had not yet been distributed to the Company's stockholders.
-Gross proceeds remaining to be received from the sale include up to \$74,000 held in escrow.
-In accordance with the Partial Liquidation Plan, upon release of escrow amounts, the Company intends to distribute to stockholders such remaining net proceeds in the form of a final special distribution before the end of calendar year 2022.